Detection of 27 candidate circumbinary planets through apsidal precession of eclipsing binaries observed by TESS: Methods

 \subsection{Refining the EB Sample for Precession Analysis}

-The initial cuts described in Section \ref{subsec:data} reduce the full set of $\sim2$ million TESS EBs to 12,819 systems suitable for further analysis.
+The initial cuts described in Section \ref{subsec:data} reduce the full set of $\sim2$ million \textit{TESS} EBs to 12,819 systems suitable for further analysis.
 To identify those amenable to precession measurements, we apply several additional filters.
 First, because the typical EB period is $\sim2.5$ days \citep{kepler_ebs}, many systems fall below the timescale where dynamical precession from a third body can be cleanly distinguished from tidal and rotational effects.
 We therefore exclude all binaries with orbital periods shorter than 3 days, removing 7,904 systems and leaving 4,915 longer-period EBs.
-Next, we require a minimum of two primary and two secondary eclipses to obtain a reliable precession rate and to avoid aliasing in the O-C signal.
+Next, we require a minimum of two primary and two secondary eclipses to obtain a reliable precession rate and to avoid aliasing in the O$-$C signal.
 Also, automated period and eclipse timing determinations fail in cases due to instrumental and astrophysical variabilities in the light curves.
 To identify these systems, we perform a visual inspection to confirm the cause.
 EBs are excluded when their light curves display large out-of-eclipse modulations (e.g. strong starspots, pulsations, flares, ellipsoidal variation, instrumental noise, contamination) that prevent a stable and repeatable mid-eclipse measurement.
 This step relies on by-eye vetting because the variability morphologies are diverse and not well captured by a single quantitative metic.
 A total of 3,325 EBs fail these requirements.

-After applying these criteria, 1,590 EBs remain as our ``clean" sample for initial O-C inspection.
+After applying these criteria, 1,590 EBs remain as our ``clean" sample for initial O$-$C inspection.
 From these systems, we identify 71 binaries that show clear signatures of apsidal precession, for which we perform the full precession rate calculation and dynamical inference presented in \ref{subsec:precession} and \ref{subsec:body}.